vedicastrology123/vash/content/articles/refunds.md

 Also please refer our [Terms and Privacy Policy](/articles/privacy/) for more information.

-There is NO REFUND for Astrological Horoscope Predictions.
+There is No Refund for Astrological Horoscope Predictions service.

 #### Questions